91Ë¿¹ÏÊÓÆµ

 Faculty of Arts Internship Awards

-Enriched Educational Opportunities: Need-Based Bursary Program (EEO)Ìý
+Enriched Educational Opportunities: Need-Based Bursary Program (EEO)

 Enriched Educational Opportunities (EEOs) are high-quality off-campus mobility or other experiential opportunities, and are officially recognized by your Faculty.
 They foster self-development and help students transition successfully to the workplace or graduate studies.
-The EEO program is open to all students.
+The University is striving to expand opportunities for undergraduates to participate in EEOs and to make them accessible to all undergraduates regardless of their financial capacity.

 Eligible EEOs may include:

-• Field Courses and Field Study SemestersÌý
+• Field Courses and Field Study Semesters

 • Research Abroad